danielinux/ttybus/README.md

 ## `tty_bus`
 Creates a new tty_bus running on the system, at a given bus path specified with the `-s` option.
 The command creates the bus and exposes a unix socket at the given path.
 Once the path has been created, any device can be plugged in using the other toolkit's commands.
+The `-d` option deamonizes the process and detaches it from the terminal.

 ## `tty_plug`
 Connects `STDIN/STDOUT` of the current terminal to the tty_bus specified with the `-s` option.
 Eventually the `-i` option can be specified to add an init string to be passed to process stdout before it's connected to the tty_bus.
+The `-d` option deamonizes the process and detaches it from the terminal.

 ## `tty_fake`
 Creates a new pseudo-terminal devices connected to the tty_bus specified with the `-s` option.
 If the given path for the fake device already exists, `tty_fake` can be forced to replace it with the `-o` option.
+The `-d` option deamonizes the process and detaches it from the terminal.

 ## `tty_attach`
 Open a real (existing) tty and connects it to the tty_bus specified with the -s option.
 Eventually the `-i` option can be specified to add an init string to be passed to the real tty device before it's connected to the tty_bus.
+The `-d` option deamonizes the process and detaches it from the terminal.

 ## `dpipe`
 Taken from the VDE project, allows two unix processes to communicate each-other by attaching each process' `STDOUT` stream to